 Questions you may have about chicken kabobs:

 Can you freeze chicken kabobs?
-If you’d like to prep a bunch of kabobs to freeze, I would recommend flash freezing first (a great tutorial on how to do that can be found here.)
+If you’d like to prep a bunch of kabobs to freeze, I would recommend flash freezing first (a great freezing tutorial ).
 Once you flash freeze, transfer the kabobs to a freezer bag, seal it tight and freeze for long term.

 How many chicken kabobs per person?
 Depending on how much meat you put on your kabobs (and what else you are serving with them) I would say two or three kabobs per person is plenty!

 What temperature to cook chicken kabobs?
 I cook my chicken kabobs over medium-high heat on the grill for about 20 minutes.
 To be safe, make sure the chicken reaches an internal temperature of 165 degrees, because everyone’s grill is a little different!